Battle Of Ērģeme

 Swedish stage

 The Battle of Ērģeme (also Battle of Ermes) (Estonian: Härgmäe lahing; German: Schlacht bei Ermes; Russian: Битва под Эрмесом; Latvian: Ērģemes kauja) was fought on 2 August 1560 in present-day Latvia (near Valka) as part of the Livonian War between the forces of Ivan IV of Russia and the Livonian Confederation.
 It was the last battle fought by the German knights in Livonia and an important Russian victory.
-The knights were defeated so thoroughly that the order had to be dissolved.
+The knights were defeated so thoroughly that the order was unable to fight in open battles but still defended it's fortresses.

 Troops of the Livonian Confederation under the command of Philipp Schall von Bell – the Land Marshal of the Livonian Order and the Commander of Riga – gathered near the settlement of Trikāta to repel the Russian forces invading Livonia.
 On August 2, thirty knights set off to collect fodder within a distance of about 27 km from their camp.
 On the other side of the river they suddenly came across a Russian guard of 500 men.
 Both sides opened fire; as a result of the skirmish, one Russian was killed and the rest retreated across the meadow to the main army, alerting them.
 Eighteen Livonian knights turned back for reinforcements, and twelve stayed behind to pursue the retreating enemy.
 As soon as they saw Russia's main force, they also turned back and rode back to the camp to alert the commanders, losing several people in process.
 When the first group arrived at the camp, Philip von Bell ordered his 300 horsemen to attack the Russians, expecting to find approximately 500 of them.
 Initially, the knights successfully trampled a Russian outpost and drove the retreating enemy to the latter's main units, only to find themselves unexpectedly surrounded on all sides.